News 2019

 Enhancing biodiversity protection in Antarctica

-A review of Antarctic Specially Protected Areas (ASPAs) has found that they are biased towards protecting the more charismatic species, such as penguins and seabirds, over less visible species.
+A review of Antarctic Specially Protected Areas (ASPAs) has found that… Read more

 New funding for upgrades of Antarctic research stations